-Los Angeles County is the most populous county in the United States, with more than 10 million inhabitants as of 2017.
-It is the third-largest metropolitan economy in the world, with a Nominal GDP of over $700 billion.
+Los Angeles County is the most populous county in the United States, with more than 10 million inhabitants as of 2018.
+It is the third-largest metropolitan economy in the world, with a Nominal GDP of over $800 billion.
+The county was created in 1850 with the statehood of California.

 L.A.
 County is simply the best place to conduct international trade, with Customs District trade values in excess of $400 billion; the two largest seaports in the Western hemisphere handling over 40% of the inbound US containerized freight; a world hub airport (LAX) offering 692 daily nonstop flights to 91 U.S. cities and 1,220 weekly nonstop flights to 78 international destinations in 41 countries on 66 commercial air carriers.